King Hui of Wei: Reign

+Sima Qian records that Pang Juan, a general of Wei under King Hui, would progressively become jealous of Sun Bin.
+Pang would frame Sun for treason, wherein King Hui would sentence him to death, but commute it to the removal of his kneecaps after Pang convinced him to stay his hand.
+Sun Bin would later flee to Qi after feigning insanity upon realising Pang's manipulation.
+Sun Bin would later lead an attack on Wei during the Battle of Guiling as part of an attempt on Daliang to alleviate pressure on Zhao, who would then injure Pang Juan during an ambush at the Yellow River, leading to his suicide.
+Wei was left defeated.

 In Mencius

 13th-century print of Mencius, with the first King Hui of Liang chapter visible.

 During the time in which Wei was called Liang, King Hui conducted several dialogues with the renowned Confucian scholar Mencius.
 At first, Mencius notably speaks out against King Hui's use of the word "profit," which, according to Sima Qian, was in the presence of Zou Yan and Chunyu Kun, and after several defeats.
 Mencius later contends with the State of Liang's centralisation of food and wealth, causing widespread famine whilst losing territory to Qi, Qin, and Chu.
 There is additionally a dialogue regarding why common people take pleasure in watching animals.
 In the second chapter, Mencius regarded King Hui as "the opposite of benevolent," given his penchant for profit-seeking and warmongering, even sending his own son to losing battles.

 It is written in Fengsu Tongyi by Ying Shao that King Hui of Liang appointed Mencius as a high official at some point.